How to Fix Error E11 on Electrolux EI30EW38TS (Wall Oven)

 Common Symptoms & Causes

-When your Electrolux EI30EW38TS displays error E11, you’ll likely notice one or more of the following symptoms before the oven stops functioning normally.
+When your Electrolux EI30EW38TS displays error E11, you’ll likely notice one or more of the following symptoms:

 • The control panel becomes unresponsive immediately after the error appears